-Richard Taylor, art director for Star Trek: The Motion Picture, and his team were responsible for the design of the mysterious entity knows as V’Ger (in early stages of production written as “Vejeur”).
-Taylor brought in artist Tony Smith to help with the conceptual design, and it was Smith who did the original drawings of the exterior of the entity.
+Art Director Richard Taylor and his team were initially responsible for designing the mysterious entity known as V’Ger (in early stages of production written as “Vejeur”) for Star Trek: The Motion Picture.
+Taylor brought in artist Tony Smith to help with the conceptual design.
+He created the first drawings of the exterior of the entity.

 The swarms would go from one place to another and reassemble.
 You could think of the particles as digital energy or digital information.
 I wanted it to be a very metamorphical and very mysterious place.
 For the exterior of the thing one of the design concepts I had was to photo-etch thin metal plates so that the outside surface would have multiple levels which would continually move creating different patterns.
 We found a material that you could apply like paint that when heated with warm air from a blower would change color.
 It had an iridescent color quality that I was looking for like a beetles’ back or butterflies wings.
 I wanted V’Ger’s skin or surface to change color near the Enterprise as it moved over the surface.
 I wanted the image of the Enterprise to be left like glowing phosphor images along the walls of V’Ger.

 At the end of the movie, V’Ger would have evolved into a higher being.
 “What we had storyboarded was that the whole V’Ger craft unfolds and turns into this incredible object in space,” said Taylor.